TehillahK/music-app/documentation.md

 ## Rewards points manager
+*priority:* medium

 1. As a user I should be able to see ways I can earn points via watching ads (1 ad per 3 songs).
 2. As a user I should be able to be able to see how many points I have.

 ## Music statistics
+*priority:* low

 1. As a user I should be able to see most played songs by region,genre and overall.
 2. As a user I should be able to see how long songs,playlists and albums are.

 ## User accounts
+*priority:* low
 1. As a user I should be able to create a new account.
 2. As a user I should be to login and logout.
 3. As a user I should be able to access family account information i.e paying for family accounts
-4. As a user I should be able to set my user avatars. i.e save server space
+4. As a user I should be able to set my user avatars. i.e save server space ,should be racially ambigious .